 Angus Deaton, Thursday, March 20, 2014 - 00:00

 The world has become healthier and wealthier since 1960, as measured by life expectancy and GDP per capita.
 In this column Angus Deaton introduces his new book and argues that the world is indeed a better place than it used to be, albeit with big setbacks, and that progress opens up vast inequalities.

-Joan Costa-i-Font, Alistair McGuire, Victoria Serra-Sastre 19 January 2013
+Joan Costa-i-Font, Alistair McGuire, Victoria Serra-Sastre, Saturday, January 19, 2013 - 00:00

 Although healthcare innovation can make treatment cheaper, it can also make policy decisions more difficult by introducing new, better but more expensive technologies.
 This column argues that, unlike other technologies, healthcare technology is intermediated by insurance mechanisms, both private and public.
 Although health insurance coverage incentivises expenditure on innovation, it does not seem to heighten technology adoption, a challenge to the idea that innovation increases healthcare costs.
 Indeed, evidence suggests that technology diffusion is limited by other institutional barriers.